HIRANO-Satoshi/price-level-calculator/client-libs/luncho-python/docs/LunchoApi.md

 Lunchodata

 Returns LunchoData that is needed to convert between Luncho and local currency of the countryCode.
-If the countryCode is not specified, estimate it from IP address.
+Data size is about 400 bytes.

 ### Example